alex-lt-kong/the-nitty-gritty/cpp/06_poc/03_python-interface-swig/README.md

 with SWIG.
-    * In practice, this fancy term means that we can define a base class in C++, inherit it in target languages (e.g., Python/C#/etc), override its methods in target languages and call the overrided method in C++:
+    * In practice, this fancy term means that we can define a base class in C++, inherit it in target languages (e.g., Python/C#/etc), override its methods in target languages and call the overridden method in C++:

     ```C++
     class MyClass {